-Dr. Laura Warner is an assistant professor of Extension education in the Department of Agricultural Education and Communication (AEC) at the University of Florida.
+Dr. Laura Warner is an associate professor of Extension education in the Department of Agricultural Education and Communication (AEC) at the University of Florida.
 She specializes in program evaluation, behavior change and social marketing.
 Warner’s appointment supports the Center for Landscape Conservation and Ecology (CLCE) in IFAS by providing professional development, resources and evaluation support to Extension professionals that promote sustainable landscape management practices.
 In addition, Warner serves as a faculty affiliate for the Master of Sustainable Development Practice (MDP) program, the Center for Public Issues Education (PIE Center), the Global Education Lab and the Water Institute.

 Warner is originally from Middletown, Pennsylvania, but came to the University of Florida to receive her bachelor’s and master’s degrees (2004 and 2006, respectively), where she studied environmental horticulture.
 She then went on to earn her Ed.D. in Agricultural Leadership, Education and Communication from Texas A&M University in 2012.